Trigger point injections

 WHAT IS A TRIGGER POINT?

-A trigger point is a muscle spasm or knot in the muscle that can be felt under the skin that may irritate the nerves which causes pain and can radiate around the affected area.
+A trigger point is a muscle spasm or knot in the muscle that a patient can feel under the skin that may irritate the nerves, which causes pain and can radiate around the affected area.

-The Trapezius muscle is a large triangular shape muscle located from your neck to your mid back and across both shoulders.
+The Trapezius muscle is a large triangular-shaped muscle located from your neck to your mid-back and across both shoulders.

 Trigger point injections are indicated for patients with tension headaches, low and upper back pain, shoulder pain and fibromyalgia pain related to muscle spasms or irritated nerves around a knot in the muscle tissue.

-Trigger point injections can be performed in your physician’s office if the injection is indicated by your physician as a treatment for your pain symptoms.
-The area at the trigger point is cleaned and a numbing agent is used to lessen the pain associated with an injection.
-Then a small needle is inserted with an anesthetic and sometimes a corticosteroid is injected.
+Trigger point injections can be administered in our office.
+First, the area at the trigger point is cleaned, and a numbing agent is used to lessen the pain associated with an injection.
+Then a tiny needle is inserted with an anesthetic, and sometimes a corticosteroid is injected.